- June 9, 2021

 Critical energy systems demand optimal protection.
-Highly publicized events, such as the shooting at the Metcalf transmission substation in California, have brought a new sense of urgency around the issue of grid security and the potentially disastrous consequences.
+Highly publicized events, such as the shooting at the Metcalf transmission substation in California, brought a new sense of urgency around the issue of substation perimeter security and the potentially disastrous consequences.

-This reality is pushing utilities to implement a comprehensive solution that goes beyond traditional fence-based approaches.
-Physical barriers can provide some level of security but combining reliable alerts with knowledge about what is happening – in real time, over large outdoor areas – is the goal.
+This reality is pushing utilities to implement a comprehensive solution that goes beyond traditional fence-based approaches to perimeter security.
+Physical barriers can provide some level of security but combining reliable alerts with knowledge about what is happening – in real time, at night, and over large outdoor areas – is the goal.

-Smart thermal cameras that incorporate video analytics provide substantial advantages over this traditional approach, increasing the probability of intruder detection while greatly reducing the nuisance alarms that have plagued fence-based systems past.
-Thermal video systems cover large distances and detect what a human would miss, while delivering immediate, actionable information to enable fast response decisions.
+Thermal cameras that incorporate edge-based AI provide substantial advantages over this traditional approach, increasing the probability of intruder detection while greatly reducing the false alarms that have plagued fence-based systems past.
+These systems cover large distances and detect what a human would miss, while delivering immediate, actionable information to enable fast response decisions.

 Assessing Potential Vulnerabilities